 Tour the City With More Than a Tourist

 Local guide Jane Halbert Jones has made a business out of showcasing the city she loves.
-Her virtual tours last fall were informative and entertaining.
+Her virtual tours in fall of 2020 were informative and entertaining.

 With tours that always include historical info and sometimes food and drink, Jones explores Fondren, Belhaven and Downtown mostly, but can customize to suit any group need.
 Tours happen in season, spring and fall.

 An urban oasis in our own backyard, LeFleur’s Bluff State Park in LeFleur East “sits at the crux of present and past; of urban development and beckoning wild.”